sr5920/CMSC141_lab10/README.md

 ← `Eyes`: closed

-## This program helps you draw circles.
+## This program:

+← listens to your voice and follows your instructions ← changes color with direction